An asymptotic preserving scheme for kinetic models for chemotaxis phenomena: Acknowledgments

 \section{Acknowledgments}

-The first author was supported by Hassan II Academy of Sciences and Technology (Morocco), project ``M\'ethodes math\'ematiques et outils de mod\'elisation et simulation pour le cancer".
+The first author was supported by Hassan II Academy of Sciences and Technology (Morocco), project ``M\'ethodes math\'ematiques et outils de mod\'elisation et simulation pour le cancer''.
 Part of this work was done during the visit of the second author at ENSA Marrakech (Morocco).
-He will like to thank the first author for the hospitality.